jieter/django-tables2/docs/pages/pinned-rows.rst

             }]

-.. note:: Sorting and pagination for pined rows not working.
+.. note:: Sorting and pagination for pinned rows not working.

 Value for cell in pinned row will be shown only when **key** in object has the same name as column.
 You can decide which columns for pinned rows will visible or not.